hoppersroppers/roadmap/training/pwning.md

 * [Nightmare: Roppers Remix](https://github.com/hoppersroppers/nightmare)

 All credit goes to GuyInATuxedo, I made this remix because I spend a lot of time teaching people Binary Exploitation and while I tell everyone the original Nightmare is the best course, I found myself supplementing the material with external links.
-This is my attempt to make a unified repo that has everything needed for a beginner to do a fully self-taught journey into binary exploitation expertise.
+This is my attempt to make a unified repo that has everything needed for a beginner to do a fully self-taught journey towards binary exploitation expertise.

 #### Course Outline